 Even more challenging may be within the larger universe of providers who do deliver services where it is difficult to impossible to define what quality is?
-One can march through the different specialties in medicine and it is the exception rather than the rule that clear criteria can be defined which allows any given person to identify who delivers high quality care.
+One can march through the different specialties in medicine and it is the exception rather than the rule that clear criteria can be defined that allow any given person to identify who delivers high-quality care.
 How does one determine whether a gastroenterologist is good at colonoscopy?
-Yes, one can look at complication rates but the primary purpose of the exam is not simply to avoid trouble.
+Yes, one can look at complication rates, but the primary purpose of the exam is not simply to avoid trouble.
 You can always avoid the complication of the procedure by not doing it.
 How can one determine if a thorough exam was actually done?
 Are more biopsies better than fewer?
 What are the actual deliverables?
-A similar situation may be relevant for dermatologists?
-What represents a good skin exam?
-How can this be measured?
-For primary care physicians, what constitutes a good or excellent annual check up?
-Who is doing the best pelvic exams?
-Who is the best pathologist?
-Is it the ones who diagnose the most or the least cancers?
-How can one discern who are the best pediatricians?

-The fact that measuring what is expedient has ended up not getting us to where we want to be should not come as a surprise and should not prompt us reject striving for measuring outcomes.
-For us to sink more and more money into an industry which has dismal quality control is simply not an option.
+The fact that measuring what is expedient has ended up not getting us to where we want to be should not come as a surprise and should not prompt us to reject striving for measuring outcomes.
+For us to sink more and more money into an industry that has dismal quality control is simply not an option.

 No comments: